Tuition and Fees

 Bad Checks and Past-Due Obligations

 Continued attendance at the College is dependent upon proper settlement of all debts owed the institution.
 A check not honored by the bank on which it is drawn is considered to be a bad check, regardless of the reason initially provided by the bank.
-In the event that the bad check results from a bank error, the bank must acknowledge this fact in writing before the student can be relieved of the obligation.
+If the bad check results from a bank error, the bank must acknowledge this fact in writing before the student can be relieved of the obligation.
 A $35 processing fee will be imposed for each returned check submitted to the Cashier’s Window for tuition, bookstore, parking, library, and club fee charges.
 If the payment is for an account that has been submitted to collections, the processing fee is $50.00.
 Future payments must be made either by cash, money order, or credit card.

 A student who has a financial obligation to the College, for any reason, beyond the due date, or who has books or materials outstanding from the Learning Resource Center beyond the due date will be denied all services, including the issuance of transcripts and permission to register.
 If the student’s obligation involves an unpaid bad check for tuition, the student will be deleted from all classes.
 For all other outstanding obligations, it is established college policy to pursue the collection through the debt set-off program involving a student’s state tax refund and the use of a collection agency.
 If an obligation is sent to a collection agency, the student must pay the collection fee.